 Parameter Description The channel bandwidth for 802.11n standard in the 2.4GHz band (the 2.4 GHz tab). • 20 MHz : 802.11n clients operate at 20MHz channels. • 20/40 MHz : 802.11n clients operate at 20MHz or 40MHz channels. • Auto : The router automatically chooses the most suitable channel bandwidth for 802.11n clients.
 Bandwidth The channel bandwidth for 802.11n and 802.11ac standards in 5GHz band (the 5 GHz tab). • 20 MHz : 802.11n and 802.11ac clients operate at 20MHz channels. • 20/40 MHz : 802.11n and 802.11ac clients operate at 20MHz or 40MHz channels. • 20/40/80 MHz : 802.11ac clients operate at 20MHz, 40MHz, or 80MHz channels. • Auto : The router automatically chooses the most suitable channel bandwidth for 802.11n and 802.11ac clients.
 Available on the 2.4 GHz tab.
 Autonegotiation 20/40 (Coexistence) Move the switch to the right to let the router to automatically choose the most suitable channel bandwidth (20MHz or 40MHz) for the connected devices (this setting can substantially lower the data transfer rate of your wireless network).
 The switch is displayed when the 20/40 MHz or Auto value is selected from the Bandwidth drop-down list.
 TX power The transmit power (in percentage terms) of the router.
 This parameter defines the length of the CRC block sent by the router when communicating to wireless devices.
 Select the needed value from the drop-down list.
-Preamble Auto: The length of the block is defined automatically. • Long : The long block.
+Preamble • Auto: The length of the block is defined automatically.
+Long: The long block.
 Short: The short block (this value is recommended for networks with high-volume traffic).

 Parameter Description Available on the 5 GHz tab.
 Enable DFS Move the switch to the right to enable the DFS (Dynamic Frequency Selection) mechanism.
 Upon that the router uses the channels at which radars and other mobile or stationary radio systems can operate, but switches to other channels if these devices require this.
 In order to use the DFS mechanism, the automatic channel selection should be enabled (on the Wi-Fi / Basic Settings page).
 Move the switch to the left not to let the router use the channels at which radars and other mobile or stationary radio systems can operate.
-Drop multicast Move the switch to the right to disable multicasting for the router's WLAN.
-Move the switch to the left to enable multicasting from the WAN connection selected on the Advanced / IGMP/MLD page.
-If the switch is moved to the right, the device will not be available by the domain name for Wi-Fi clients.
 Available on the 5 GHz tab.
 Enable TX Beamforming TX Beamforming is the signal processing/directing technique which helps to support a high enough transfer rate in the areas with difficult conditions for the signal propagation.
 Move the switch to the right to improve the signal quality.
-Adaptivity mode Move the switch to the right to let the router switch from the channels at which radars and other mobile or stationary radio systems operate in case it interferes with these devices.
-Such a setting can slow down the router's WLAN.
-In order to use the adaptivity mode, the automatic channel selection should be enabled (on the Wi-Fi / Basic Settings page).
 Available on the 5 GHz tab.
-Reduce power on OFDM modulation Move the switch to the right to lower service signals strength for improving the quality of their transmission.
-Use the setting in case of problems with connecting wireless clients to the router.
-STBC The STBC (Space-time block coding) technique allows increasing data transfer reliability even for portable devices equipped with poor antennas (smartphones, pads, etc.) due to using several data streams and processing several versions or received data.
-Move the switch to the right if you need to use the STBC technique.
+OFDMA OFDMA (Orthogonal frequency-division multiple access) is a Wi-Fi 6 standard technology, that improves performance of wireless networks with a large number of clients by establishing subcarriers with independent modulations.
+Move the switch to the right to improve the network performance.
+Available on the 5 GHz tab.
+TWT TWT (Target Wake Time) is a Wi-Fi 6 standard technology, that allows to negotiate wireless devices' wake-up time for data exchange with the router and to conserve their battery life.
+Move the switch to the right to save the battery power for the connected wireless devices.